aphelps099/CA-SBDC/wp-content/plugins/ghostkit/readme.md

 **Gutenberg Blocks and Page Builder Plugin For WordPress** ★★★★★<br>

-**Ghost Kit is the powerful page building experience for WordPress.** Ghost Kip provides a large collection of Gutenberg Blocks, Templates, and Extensions.
+**Ghost Kit is the powerful page building experience for WordPress.** Ghost Kit provides a large collection of Gutenberg Blocks, Templates, and Extensions.
 With this collection, you will gain more control over content just like with popular page builders.
 Just start with pre-defined templates and you can't stop building the page ;)

 [See Live Demo](https://ghostkit.io/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=head) | [Documentation](https://ghostkit.io/docs/getting-started/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=head) | [GitHub](https://github.com/nk-crew/ghostkit/)